wayne987/tp/docs/DeveloperGuide.md

 The `Model`,

-The model stores a `UserPref` object that represents the user’s preferences and stores the address book data.
+The model stores a `UserPref` object that represents the user’s preferences and stores My Fitness Buddy data.
 The model also exposes an unmodifiable `ObservableList<Day>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

-`Addressbook` is made up of a `UniqueDayList` which contains a list of `Day` objects.
+`MyFitnessBuddy` is made up of a `UniqueDayList` which contains a list of `Day` objects.
 The `Day` class contains a `Date` and uses `CalorieManager` class as a data structure to store calorie `Input` and `Output`. `CalorieManager` also keeps track and can return the total calorie input and output.

 ### 2.5 Storage component